Marcelo Mendes Disconzi

 Sept 30 Duality.
 Sobolev spaces of negative order.
 Comments on traces, Sobolev spaces defined via Fourier transform, and miscellaneous inequalities.
 Sections 9.8-9.11.
 Homework 7.

 Oct 2 Necessary and sufficient conditions for existence of solutions to linear PDEs.
 Egorov's example of a PDE with no solution.
 Sections 10-10.1.
+Homework 8.

 Oct 9 Fall break, no class.